 We know that exercise is an essential part of a healthy, balanced lifestyle, but often times we feel it could be more fun.
 Sometimes we just choose to tune out our surroundings by listening to music or watching whatever is on TV (and sometimes doing this makes a lot of sense).
-However, working out with other people can also be a great source of motivation!
-Whether it’s workout games, group fitness, or just working out with a partner, there are plenty of ways to add fun and variety to your usual gym routine.
+However, partner workouts can also be a great source of motivation!
+Whether it’s workout games, group fitness, or just partner workouts, there are plenty of ways to add fun and variety to your usual gym routine.

 As a certified personal trainer and women’s weight loss coach, I personally know how important having a workout buddy can be!
 Altogether, it’s a built-in support system, accountability partner, and someone to share the fun (and good pain!) with.

 In particular, partner workouts can be done with a friend, a trainer, or a significant other.
 The exercises in the partner workouts below help to strengthen and tone the entire body.
-In fact, in many of these exercises, having your partner exercising with you helps to maintain the integrity of proper form and alignment!
+In fact, in many of these exercises, partner workouts help to maintain the integrity of proper form and alignment!

 Holding Hands Squat